Major Volcano Is About to Erupt in Iceland: "Residents MUST Evacuate Their Homes"

 Article continues below advertisement

-CNN reported that the U.S. Embassy in Iceland warned of the volcanic activity, saying, “If an eruption occurs, follow the instructions of Icelandic authorities.
+CNN reported that the U.S. Embassy in Iceland warned of the volcanic activity in November as well, saying, “If an eruption occurs, follow the instructions of Icelandic authorities.
 Volcanic hazards may include lava, toxic gases, and heavy smoke from fires ignited by lava.”

 Article continues below advertisement